griestopf/Fusee.Tutorial/Tutorial02/README.md

 			float s = sin(alpha);
 	...
 ```
-'alpha' now looks like a global variable (outside of `main`).
+`alpha` now looks like a global variable (outside of `main`).
 In addition it is decorated with the `uniform` keyword, which marks it being a value that changes
 rather infrequently (the vertex shader will be called for a lot of vertices while `alpha`'s value doesn't change).
 This is in contrast to the `fuVertex` variable
 on the line above which contains a different value (the vertex itself) for each time the vertex shader is called.
+Thus, this variable is marked being an `attribute`
+(and NOT a `uniform`)

 Before we can change the value of `alpha` (which - as part of the vertex shader - lives on the GPU) from the application code (which runs on the CPU), we need to
 akquire an identifier to access our variable.
 First we need to declare two fields within our `Tutorial` class: